How Much Water Runners Really Need

 Spoiler: It's probably a lot more than you think

 Water.
-It’s one of the basic necessities of life, and yet most of us don’t get enough — especially runners.
-While you might think dialing in your hydration is as crystal clear as “drink when thirsty,” when it comes to performance, things are a bit murkier than that.
-Here, experts explain why downing the right amount of water is so crucial for your best runs — and, more important, how to make sure you’re properly topped off to go the distance.
+It's one of the basic necessities of life, and yet most of us don't get enough—especially runners.
+While you might think keeping yourself hydrated is as crystal clear as "drink when thirsty", when it comes to performance, things are a bit murkier than that.
+Here, experts explain why downing the right amount of water is so crucial for your best runs—and, more importantly, how to make sure you're properly topped off to go the distance.

 How You Lose Fluid

-First, a little bio lesson: When you run, you lose fluid, namely water, through sweating and breathing — significantly more through the former.
-“Heat is a major byproduct of your working muscles,” says Monique Ryan, RDN, a sports nutritionist with more than 25 years of experience advising professional and endurance athletes and teams.
-“The more heat they generate, the more your body temperature rises, and the more you’ll sweat.”
+First, a little biology lesson: When you run, you lose fluid, namely water, through sweating and breathing—significantly more through the former.
+"Heat is a major by-product of your working muscles", says Monique Ryan, RDN, a sports nutritionist with more than 25 years of experience advising professional and endurance athletes and teams.
+"The more heat they generate, the more your body temperature rises, and the more you'll sweat".

 RDN, Sports Nutritionist

 To understand why, nerd out with us for a sec.
 When you sweat, your muscles get less blood than usual, says Ryan.
-That’s because a significant amount of it gets redirected from the working muscles to the skin to assist the sweating process.
-And with less blood flow, your muscles just can’t go as hard for as long, she says.
-Plus, your heart has to work harder to pump the blood that’s left, which can stress your cardiovascular system and jack up your heart rate.
-All of that can make your usual easy-peasy 5-miler feel like a total strugglefest.
+That's because a significant amount of it gets redirected from the working muscles to the skin to assist the sweating process.
+And with less blood flow, your muscles just can't go as hard for as long, she says.
+Plus, your heart has to work harder to pump the blood that's left, which can stress your cardiovascular system and crank up your heart rate.
+All of that can make your usual easy-peasy 5-miler feel like a complete struggle.

 Making matters worse?
 The weather.
 As the temperature and humidity rise, you can (and likely will) lose even more fluid via sweat.
 The temp thing is obvious: The hotter you are, the more your body needs to cool itself.
 With humidity, even at a mild 40 percent, moisture doesn't evaporate as well from your skin.
 This interferes with your cooling process and leads to, you guessed it, more sweat, says Ian Klein, a specialist in exercise physiology, cross-training and injury prevention at Ohio University.

-So, the no-brainer solution to prevent your runs from feeling crappy?
+So, the no-brainer solution to prevent your runs from feeling awful?
 Always be hydrated, says Brian St. Pierre, RD, the director of nutrition for Precision Nutrition.

 The Signs of Dehydration

 The longer you go without replenishing your fluids, the more severe the symptoms can get.
-If you notice that your breathing feels labored, your pulse is beating faster than an EDM song, and/or you’re dizzy, fatigued or even confused, these may be signs of heat stroke, an emergency situation that can cause permanent damage to your brain, heart and internal organs.
+If you notice that your breathing feels laboured, your pulse is faster than an EDM song and/or you're dizzy, fatigued or even confused, these may be signs of heat stroke, an emergency situation that can cause permanent damage to your brain, heart and internal organs.
 So, yeah, reach for the clear stuff and avoid at all costs.